Azure-Samples/open-liberty-on-aro/3-integration/ssl/README.md

 Open `https://<copied-value>` in the browser to test the application.

+Alternatively, you can also open the copied value in the browser, and it's expected to be automatically redirected to `https` endpoint accordingly.
+However, the fix for the open issue [insecureEdgeTerminationPolicy not set to redirect on passthrough route](https://github.com/OpenLiberty/open-liberty-operator/issues/297#issuecomment-996787319) seems not released to Open Liberty Operator 0.8.0 yet, so redirect won't work now.

 ### Option 2: create a re-encrypt route with a custom certificate

 You can also configure a secure route using reencrypt TLS termination with a custom certificate.